-Item # Title Credits
+Item# Title Credits

 MKTG 1270 Visual Merchandising 3

 MKTG 1370 Consumer Behavior 3

 MKTG 2070 Buying and Merchandising 3

 MKTG 2270 Retail Operations Management 3

-Minimum Retail Management Specialization 8RI M2 Credit Hours: 12
+Minimum Credit Hours for Graduation: 12

 Retail Merchandise Manager RMM1

 The Retail Merchandise Manager certificate is designed to prepare students to plan and supervise the purchase and marketing of merchandise in a broad area.
 In department store chains, with numerous stores, many of the buying and merchandising functions are centralized in one location.
 Managers decide which merchandise is best for their own stores.